 Protecting The Rights Of Employees

 Many workers fear pursuing a claim against a current or former employer.
-At DeWitt Law, LLC, we help employees get justice from abusive employers and co-workers and hold these parties accountable for harassment, wrongful discharge and other types of mistreatment.
+At DeWitt Law, LLC, I help employees get justice from abusive employers and co-workers and hold these parties accountable for harassment, wrongful discharge and other types of mistreatment.

-Hold Employers Accountable For Retaliation
+Holding Employers Accountable For Retaliation

 Employment retaliation occurs when a supervisor or another senior company representative takes adverse actions against employees for complaining about unlawful employment discrimination, asserting their rights or participating in legally protected activities, such as alerting authorities to company wrongdoing (otherwise known as whistleblowing).
 Examples of punitive measures include: